khalidmohammed/Vxrail/Dell VxRail Deployment/Dell Vxrail Deployment.md

 # Dell VxRail Deployment Step
-Deploying a Dell VxRail system involves a series of steps that are designed to ensure a seamless integration of this hyper-converged infrastructure into your data center.
+Deploying a Dell VxRail system involves a series of steps that are designed to ensure a seamless integration of this hyper-converged infrastructure into data center.
 VxRail appliance offers a scalable and powerful platform that combines compute, storage, and networking into a single system, optimized for VMware environments

 <p align="center" width="100%">